Ojaswy/Financial-Analysis/README.md

 ## Sentiment Analysis ##

-I scrape tweets from twitter corresponding to a specific stock ticker and plot the sentiment and price correlation.
+I scraped tweets from twitter corresponding to a specific stock ticker and plot the sentiment and price correlation.
 * Determining Sentiment
 ![Sentiment](/images/sentiment.PNG)